josojo/subjectivocracy/Forkonomics.md

 ## Abstract

 The Forkonomics framework is a protocol for attaching value transfers to a particular bundle of facts and propositions.
 The fundamental pillar of this protocol is the principle of forking: Tokens can be forked into different branches.
-Each branch is associated with arbitrators.
+Each branch is associated with a set of arbitrators.
 Arbitrators represent certain sets of facts and propositions.
 Smart contracts can read these arbitrators, their facts and the proposition from each branch and act upon these facts.

 Using this principle, any escalated contention about a correct decision of an arbitrator can be resolved in a very democratic manner: Every participant must make his own choice on which branch - a bundle of propositions - he would like to follow.
 If his subjective decision coincides with the crowd, he will follow the main branch.
 If his decision does not match the majority, he will be left behind on a minority branch.